-By Philip Arestis, Professor of Economics at the University of the Basque Country, Spain and Malcolm Sawyer, Professor of Economics, University of Leeds.
+By Philip Arestis, University of Cambridge, and Malcolm Sawyer, Professor of Economics, University of Leeds.
 Originally published at Triple Crisis

 In the period before the global financial crisis, macroeconomic policy was dominated by monetary policy; fiscal policy had become, at least in academic circles, largely dismissed.
 Governments still operated fiscal policy in the sense that budgets were presented and adjusted in light of economic circumstances.
 The countries of the Economic and Monetary Union of the European Union were supposedly constrained in the size of their budget deficits, though the constraints were frequently not observed.